Family driven off road and children thrown from car in 'racial motivated' road rage attack

 The family friend also suffered a spine fracture.

+The other three in the car were lucky to suffer only grazes and bruises.

-When Milne was questioned by police he said he could tell the family weren't citizens and that they were "Asians that have lived here".
+When Milne was questioned by police he said he could tell the family weren't citizens.

 He also said he presumed they were on an "illegal visa" and "Asian mafia" who had spent "two days in the country".